Xcode MCP Tool Workflows

 What This Skill Provides

-GetTestList→RunSomeTestsfor fast iteration →XcodeUpdate→RunAllTestsfor final verification (saves minutes per cycle) - PreviewVerify workflow —
+GetTestList→RunSomeTestsfor fast iteration →XcodeUpdate→RunAllTestsfor final verification, plus the{targetName, testIdentifier}specifier shape and the 100-test inline cap - PreviewVerify workflow –

-- Destructive-operation rules — confirm with user before
+- Destructive-operation rules – confirm with the user before

 Related

-- Xcode MCP Setup — get connected before applying these workflows
+- Xcode MCP Setup – get connected, in attached or headless mode, before applying these workflows

 - Xcode MCP Reference – exact parameters and return shapes for every tool referenced here